-On the topic of poison, consider cyanide which causes death by asphyxiation in large amounts and some amount of cellular death in small amounts.
+On the topic of poison, consider cyanide which, without an antidote, causes death by asphyxiation in large amounts and some amount of cellular death in small amounts.
 Corn, sudan grass, sorghums, cherry, apple, broccoli, and peach may accumulate large quantities of cyanide – mostly in leaves and seeds.
 3.7 pounds of Lima beans contains a lethal dose of cyanide.
 The accumulation of cyanide in certain plants occurs when they are injured or drought stressed.
-The good news about cyanide poisoning is that the antidote is garlic.
-Garlic and Shallots do some magic to mineral sulfur making it water soluble so that the presence of sulfur in your blood will react with cyanide, destroying it and creating something that you can metabolize.
+The good news about cyanide poisoning is that the simple antidote is garlic.
+Garlic and Shallots do some magic to mineral sulfur making it water soluble so that the presence of sulfur in your blood will react with cyanide, destroying it.
 Garlic is essential prior to drinking Morning Glory tea.

 Tyramine is also created by plants – not just bacteria.

 You dont want to become a religious nut about your diet and abstain from a mostly harmless dash of cinnamon or from ALL tree nuts in an attempt to eliminate ALL tyramine from your diet when your body can metabolize a little.
 Brazil Nuts are far worse than Almonds or Cashews which I frequently combine with Syrian Rue to no ill effect.
-Avoid large quantities of: spinach, cabbage, tomatoes, italian flat (romano) beans, pineapple, dates, snow peas, avocados, raw onion, papaya, eggplants, figs, beets, olives, broccoli, red plums, kim chee, prunes, raspberries, peanuts, Brazil nuts, walnuts, coconut, ginseng, licorice, cinnamon, anise, curry powder, hot paprika, nutmeg, beer and wine.
+Avoid large quantities of: spinach, cabbage, tomatoes, italian flat (romano) beans, pineapple, dates, snow peas, avocados, raw onion, papaya, eggplants, figs, beets, olives, broccoli, red plums, kim chee, prunes, raspberries, peanuts and peanut butter, Brazil nuts, walnuts, coconut and coconut water, ginseng, licorice, cinnamon, anise, curry powder, hot paprika, nutmeg, beer and wine.

 Some of the aforementioned foods are safe in small quantities, but they are all known to have some tyramine.
 On a mild dose of Syrian Rue I ate half of a large papaya and experienced no nausea.
 Small doses of rue make for easy daily use.
 For example there are many varieties of spinach, some contain low levels of tyramine that will not be a problem unless you eat too much of it.
 Be careful with spinach.
 Eat kale.
 Some varieties of spinach have a high tyramine level.
 I have drank 2 beers on a medium dose of Syrian Rue to no ill effect, maybe mild bloating.
 Expect different various of wine and beer to contain different variety of tyramine levels.
 Drink tequila.
 My very worst ever experience on a large dose of Rue and a diet that was strictly flawless except with a multi-vitamin pill that upon detailed inspection concluded an ingredients list with “may contain fermented soy”.
 I took the vitamin pill at 12:00 and the large dose of Rue at 5:00 and was extremely ill by 8:00 – the uncontrolled violent vomiting and dry heaves subsided late into the night.
 There was no warning about mixing the vitamin with an MAOI – but it was a bad combo.

 Strawberry seeds contain tyramine.
 Do not eat a large bowl full of strawberries with Syrian Rue, likewise with raspberries.
 Knowing that the strawberry and raspberry seed that is to blame and not the flesh is interesting.
 I discovered that wild strawberry is much smaller and the seeds are not embedded in the fruit.
 It has a layer of seed that can be easily peeled revealing a tyramine free berry inside.
 Just like a banana is 100% tyramine free – but there is tyramine in the strings under the banana peel – so peel it proper and complete.
 The small dark end of a peeled banana opposite from the stem also has a tiny amount of tyramine, only eat the yellow flesh which is 100% compatible with Syrian Rue.

 Food that is ideal is 100% tyramine free:

-Fresh chicken, eggs, fish, beef, white bread, wheat bread, rye bread, English muffins, crackers, bagels, hot and cold cereal, cream of wheat, rice, cooked dried beans, peas, and lentils, all pasta, apple, banana, blueberries, melons, spaghetti, egg noodles, rice, corn, asparagus, carrots, pumpkin, squash, zucchini, potatoes, cooked onion, American cheese, ricotta, cottage cheese, cream cheese, eggs, canned salmon or tuna fish, tuna salad, milk: whole, 2% or skim, salt, chives, sugar, maple syrup, honey, and salad dressing made from olive oil and lemon juice.
+Fresh chicken, eggs, fish, beef, white bread, wheat bread, rye bread, English muffins, crackers, bagels, hot and cold cereal, cream of wheat, rice, cooked dried beans, peas, and lentils, all pasta, apple, banana,mangoes, blueberries, melons, melon blossoms, spaghetti, egg noodles, rice, corn, asparagus, carrots, pumpkin, squash, zucchini, cooked onion, American cheese, ricotta, cottage cheese, cream cheese, eggs, canned salmon or tuna fish, tuna salad, milk: whole, 2% or skim, salt, chives, sugar, maple syrup, honey, and salad dressing made from olive oil and lemon juice.
 Baby kale can be cooked or in a salad with Hibiscus flowers.
 Potatoes, Sweet potatoes, Yams, Yucca, and breadfruit are all good.